Luckystork/everythingaboutevadus/zap_master_doc.md

 ## 2. THE 3-TIER BYPASS MODES (UNIVERSALLY FREE)

 ### 2.1 The [LITE] Tab (Browser-Level Stealth)
-**Target:** Screen-share proctors (Canvas, Zoom, standard ProctorU, Iris Invigilation, Testpad).
+**Target:** Screen-share proctors (Canvas, Moodle, Zoom, standard ProctorU, Iris Invigilation, Testpad).
 * **Mechanic:** Injects a hardware-accelerated floating browser using the `WDA_EXCLUDEFROMCAPTURE` API, rendering it physically invisible to any OS-level screen recording or capture.
 * **Settings Panel:**
   * **Home URL:** Input field for default start page (e.g., chatgpt.com).
   * **Opacity Slider:** 0% to 100% dynamic transparency.
   * **Window Scale:** Resizing percentage for the overlay.
   * **Stealth Visibility Keybinds:** Custom hotkey to vanish/show the browser instantly.
-* **Canvas DOM Vulnerability Fix:** Injects a lightweight JS payload into the exam browser that freezes `window.onblur` and `document.visibilityState`.
-Forces the exam to always think it is the active window, bypassing tab-tracking.
+* **Canvas & Moodle DOM Vulnerability Fix (Telemetry Scrubber):** Injects a lightweight JS payload into the exam browser that freezes `window.onblur` and `document.visibilityState`.
+Furthermore, it intercepts and neutralizes `mouseleave` and `mouseout` events natively in the browser, completely blinding Moodle and Iris Invigilation to the cursor exiting the exam frame.
 * **LITE Watchdog Auto-Relauncher:** If aggressive proctoring software manages to send a "kill" command to the invisible overlay, a hidden kernel-level watchdog instantly respawns the Zap UI in its exact previous state in under 5 milliseconds.
 * **Global Drag-and-Drop:** Captures physical file drags (PDFs, images) from the host OS and routes them directly into the invisible browser instance.
 * **Bug Fixes:** Includes an automated input-buffer wipe to fix the "Sticky Key" bug when tabbing between the exam and the overlay.